Homebuyer Beware: Unexpected Mortgage Closing Costs to Watch Out For

-Closing costs are one-time fees related to your home purchase that are paid at closing.
+Closing costs are the fees and expenses buyers pay at the end of a real estate transaction in addition to the home’s purchase price.
 They typically add up to about 2% to 5% of the full loan amount, depending on your specific circumstances.
 There are two main types of closing costs:

-• Third-party fees: The second group of closing costs is third-party fees.
+The second group of closing costs is third-party fees.
 These are charged on nearly all loans.
 Think unavoidable costs like property taxes, title transfer fees, homeowner’s insurance and the like.
-Many lenders fail to estimate third-party closing costs in their loan estimates and prequalification calculators because disclosing them isn’t required by law.
-Unfortunately, that lack of disclosure leaves borrowers surprised by these fees, and confused when they see a lender who actually includes them in an estimate.

 2. Loan application fee

-Many lenders charge a fee just for taking and processing your application.
-Compared to the cost of a mortgage, this is not a significant expense, but it’s another way the mortgage industry tries to squeeze you.
+Many lenders charge a fee just for taking and processing your loan application.
+Compared to the overall cost of a mortgage, it’s usually not a major expense, but it is an additional cost you’ll need to factor into the process.

 The cost: Varies, but expect to pay up to $500